imagewize/auctor/README.md

-# Auctor — A WordPress Block Theme for Publishers
+# Auctor — A WordPress Block Theme for Designers & Developers

-Auctor is a modern WordPress block theme designed specifically for editors, publishers, and writers.
-With beautiful typography, elegant spacing, and specialized blocks for publishing articles with photography, Auctor provides everything you need to create stunning editorial content using WordPress's built-in block editor.
+Auctor is a modern WordPress block theme designed for designers, developers, and agencies to rapidly build professional websites.
+With beautiful typography, elegant spacing, and 70+ versatile patterns, Auctor provides everything you need to create stunning websites using WordPress's built-in block editor.

-Auctor features carefully crafted typefaces, optimized reading experiences, and specialized patterns for article layouts, making it the perfect choice for magazines, newspapers, blogs, and any publication-focused website.
+Auctor features carefully crafted typefaces, optimized design systems, and specialized patterns for business, agency, and portfolio layouts, making it the perfect choice for client projects, creative studios, and professional websites across all industries.

 ## Based on Moiraine and Thaiconomics